muziFiona/Advanced-Creative-Coding-1/session5.md

-# Session 5: Pixel Manipulation and Image Processing
+# Session 5: 3D graphics from scratch

 ## Recap
  - Last session we looked at more advanced 2D graphics concepts